Start With A Plan

 For programs where only certain networks are eligible, users can be set to auto-join the incentive based on their membership in those networks.

-System Administrators: Select All Users for platform-wide programs, or select which network(s) is eligible.
+System Administrators: Don't select anything for platform-wide programs, or select which network(s) is eligible for more specific program membership.

 Network Managers: Select eligible networks from any of the networks you manage.